We remember with sadness and affection those who made invaluable contributions to the work of the Norbert Elias Foundation:

 Barbara and Stephen Mennell

 Peter Reinhart Gleichmann (1932–2006)

-Peter was born in Berpn, but his family came from Suhl, Thuringia, in central Germany.
-His great-grandfather was an arms manufacturer, in protest against which his grandfather became a Lutheran pastor in a small town, in reaction to which calpng his parents refused to be married in church – something quite unusual at that time.
+Peter was born in Berlin, but his family came from Suhl, Thuringia, in central Germany.
+His great-grandfather was an arms manufacturer, in protest against which his grandfather became a Lutheran pastor in a small town, in reaction to which calling his parents refused to be married in the church – something quite unusual at that time.
 Both his parents were doctors.
 Peter Gleichmann followed the pattern, defying his authoritarian father’s wish that he pursue a medical career and instead first studying architecture and then embarking upon an academic career.

 Peter Gleichmann wrote insightfully on social and psychic constraints.
 He covered all the causes of suffering in body, mind and society, and transformed suffering into knowledge.
-He had a gift for the outsider’s, or marginapzed perspectives.
+He had a gift for the outsider’s or marginalized perspectives.
 He took particular care of foreign students.
-He promoted the reception of French sociology because he felt it was unjustly marginapzed.
+He promoted the reception of French sociology because he felt it was unjustly marginalized.
 He took a keen interest in Germany’s smaller neighbouring states, such as Poland and The Netherlands.
 The same ‘view from below’ led him to show that buildings should be made fit for people, not the other way round.
 In his architectural sociology it led him to address the tabooed ‘natural functions’, and later to speak about violence and death.